 The ancient Greeks told stories about their gods, myths.
 Stories of Greek mythology are still told today and take place in various regions in Greece.

-Here below Sophia tells you the myth in her own words.
-Under the video you can read the translation in English
+Click here to listen to Sophia who tells you the myth in her own words.
+Below you can read the translation in English

 The myth of Erkyna (translation of Sophia’s words)

 Many years ago in ancient times, a girl who was called Erkyna came to play in this area.
 She was the daughter of an architect who also was the founder of the Trofanios Oracle*.
 So she came to play with her friend Persephone.
 Persephone was the daughter of the goddess Demeter.
 One day they had brought a goose with them and as they played, they saw the goose running away and suddenly the goose fell into a hole.
 Erkyna ran after her to catch her.
 As she couldn’t reach the goose, she lifted a large stone.